Introduced by Brian Corcoran, Managing Editor

 Next, we will explore important aspects of building a healthy intercultural ministry team, including a description of how we built our team.
 Bruce Tuckman’s classic “developmental sequence of small groups” is a helpful framework to describe the process.
 Tuckman describes five stages of developing a team: forming, storming, norming, performing, and adjourning.
 Forming is when a new group convenes and is oriented toward achieving a particular task.
 Storming is the next stage and often involves intragroup conflict and resistance to group influence and task requirements.
 Norming occurs when in-group openness, cohesiveness and alignment develop, as well as the adoption of new standards and roles.
 Performing is the stage when group alignment and energy is channeled into creativity and constructive action.
 Adjourning is the final stage in the life cycle of a team when, due to the completion of a task or changes within the team, the team adjourns.
 In this final stage the main activity is self-reflection and group reflection.

-Initially, Tuckman described these stages in a linear static manner but subsequent reflection by Tuckman and others began to envision these stages in a more dynamic cyclical manner.
+Initially, Tuckman described four stages but in a subsequent 1977 article, Tuckman added a fifth termination stage, adjourning.
+The diagrams in this manual only reflect the first four.
+And while Tuckman first described these stages in a linear static manner, he subsequent began to envision these stages in a more dynamic cyclical manner.
 In our view, this cyclical version seems more consistent to the way things actually work in real life group development, and can be diagrammed in the following manner.